webiny/docs.webiny.com/docs/webiny-apps/admin/development/routes.md

 The key property of the plugin is the `route` property, which represents the new route you wish to create.

-Note that because the Admin app relies on [`@webiny/react-router`](https://github.com/webiny/webiny-js/tree/master/packages/react-router) library for all of the routing functionality, the shown `Route` component must be used here.
+Note that because the Admin app relies on [`@webiny/react-router`](https://github.com/webiny/webiny-js/tree/master/packages/react-router) library for all the routing functionality, the shown `Route` component must be used here.

 > Use the `path` prop on the `Route` component to specify the route's path, for example `path="/my-app/products/discounts"`.